What I’ve Learned After Two Years of Sobriety

 So today, my friends, know this: God has an amazing plan for your life!
 This plan is knowing Jesus deeply!
 This plan is full of heartbreak, tears, and humility–but it’s also full of love, grace, and peace!
 Step into this plan today!
 It’s a really nice life, with Jesus!

 A prayer for you: Well hello Heavenly Father!
 My goodness, look what we’ve done!
 Over two years without any booze in me!
 Thank you for giving me such strength!
 On my own, I could not do this.
 You and I both know I tried to quit for years, but all along, you didn’t want me to quit—you wanted me to BEGIN!
-You wanted me to begin a brand new life with you!
+You wanted me to begin living OUT my real life with you!
 I know that if I had died back then I would have gone to heaven, but you had so much more for me to do here.
 Thank you for empowering me to talk about my former addictions and my past life with such shame-free courage!

 Right now, I lift up all who are reading this directly to you, who want the same.
 For those who are afraid to take that step–or have tried a thousand times and failed–let them know I was just like them!
 STRENGTHEN THEM THROUGH THEIR WEAKNESS!
 STRENGTHEN THEM THROUGH HUMBLENESS!
 Teach them that you show unlimited grace to the humble, and that ALL of their strength comes directly from Jesus!
 Give them a glance of what the sober life is like–just how amazing it is!
 And please let them know you love them JUST as they are, RIGHT NOW, today, no matter what addiction they are struggling with.
 But most of all, show them that you have a great plan for their life, with them only having one addiction…YOU.
 Amen.